-It was our first big summer storm since our return to the jungle from San Miguel de Allende.
+It was our first big summer storm since our return to the jungle from San Miguel de Allende that acutely reminded us of the importance of house maintenance in Mexico.
 The lightning came cracking down over our house like an arrow landing a bullseye, resulting in my jumping at least a foot into the air and one of our rooftop AC compressors catching on fire!

 Thanks to ingenuity and the reuse and repurpose culture of Mexico, the wires were changed out and the AC unit spared!

 Jungle storms can be powerful, messy and destructive.
 They are equally exciting, cleansing and replenishing—popping out dense, lush, canopies of green and a multitude of ecosystems that thrive inside of them—reminding one of the absolute magnificence of Mother Nature.